ckf42/shdl/README.md

 ## Features

-* Fetch document with DOI and arXiv identifier
+* Fetch documents by their identifiers from online mirrors
 * Custom proxy
 * Custom mirrors
 * Decide file name via its metadata